cdxcore.dynaplot#

 DynaFig([title, row_size, col_size, ...])

-Deferred wrapper around matplotlib.pyplot.figure.
+Deferred wrapper around matplotlib.figure.Figure.

 FigStore()